sdaps/website/content/getting-started/_index.md

 ### Preface

-In the example we need to call the SDAPS executable.
-It will be called using `sdaps` as if it installed on the system.
-You can also use the `sdaps.py` script from the source directory instead.
+If you installed sdaps on your system use `sdaps` in the terminal or execute the `sdaps.py` script from the source directory instead (don't forget to make it executable via `chmod +x sdaps.py`).
 The `$`  denotes the shells prompt, everything else is output from the program.

 We are going to use `/tmp/project` as the surveys path.
 This is obviously a bad idea for any real project.